 Anonymous online surveys are effective teaching tools that help provide the opportunity to gather feedback, make modifications, assess prior student knowledge, and perform active learning exercises.
 There are a variety of tools enable instructors to create and customize surveys and capture detailed anonymous feedback.
 Four tools to create surveys are listed below with supplemental resources.
 General recommendations for online surveys are to assure students of anonymity, to write precise questions, keep the survey short, and to quickly review and respond to student feedback after it is captured.
 For more information, please see the Responding to Online Feedback page.

-If you need help with the online survey tools, or with interpreting your results, meet with a VPTL consultant by clicking on the "Contact Us" button at the top of the page.
+If you need help with the online survey tools, or with interpreting your results, please contact us at firstname.lastname@example.org.

 Recommended for: Courses with only one instructor or one TA that are using Canvas.

-Import the VPTL mid-term feedback survey from Canvas Commons, add custom questions and your name, and then publish it in Canvas for students to complete anonymously.
+Import one of the "Midquarter feedback surveys" from Canvas Commons, add custom questions and your name, and then publish it in Canvas for students to complete anonymously.

-You can download the results directly to a comma-separated values (.csv) file for your own analysis, and we can also connect you to a VPTL consultant who can help you review results and translate insights into action.
+You can download the results directly to a comma-separated values (.csv) file for your own analysis, and we can also connect you with a consultant who can help you review results and translate insights into action.

 Get instructions for your Canvas survey.

 Recommended for: Instructors that are accustomed to the Google Suite that want a quick and easy survey with basic reporting capabilities.

 Google Forms can be used to design anonymous surveys, providing long-form or multiple choice questions, basic Likert-scale answer keys, and basic statistical data.
-VPTL Evaluations offers premade short, long, and end-term evaluation forms.
+A number of premade short, long, and end-term evaluation forms are available.

 Access Pre-Made Google Evaluation Form Templates